Try a Double Decker lesson plan

 This works well if you use large letters or stick them onto a card.
 Move them around so students keep adding to the factors until they cannot think of anything else.
 Then hand out 10 case studies and they write at the bottom what they think the PESTLE factor would be for that question.
 Keep circulating these, there may be more than one answer.

-Evaluation is valuable exercises
+Evaluation is a valuable exercise

 Here is an essay answer, now write the conclusion or evaluation.
 Also give the case study, the original question etc. This means you will need to have a bank of these but you could type them to save time.